 Dissolve the stock cube in the water.
 Add the stock and pepper to the pan.
 Cover and bring to the boil.
 Simmer for 1 hour, stirring occasionally to prevent sticking.

-Add the meat and cook until the potatoes are slightly brown and the meat is hot.
+Add the meat (if you're using pre-cooked not raw meat) and cook until the potatoes are slightly brown and the meat is hot.